dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-OneDCodeDetails.md

 ### getStartCharsBytes

-The start chars of the one-dimensional barcode in a byte array.
+Returns the start characters of the 1D barcode in a byte array.
+Start characters are often used to identify the beginning of the barcode.

 ```java
 byte[] getStartCharsBytes();